gulfiliz/gulfiliz.github.io/_posts/2025-04-16-erotapokriseis-iv.md

 ---

 **1) Q:** You've now written two essays on how America exiles its thinkers and buys them back with Europe's approval, [The Country That Ate Its Own Geniuses]({% post_url 2025-03-17-america-and-its-geniuses %}) and [Why American Intellectuals Are Invisible]({% post_url 2025-02-16-american-anti-intellectualism %}).
 You left İzmir to go there.
 Be honest: are you writing about America, or about a fear for yourself?

 **A:** :) Hehehhe. :).
+Not enough, heheheheheheheheh :)

+P.S.
+I gave him the long answer in the email without hehehehes :)

 ---